khaloodi/khaloodi.github.io/aboutme.md

 This past year I...

-- collaborated on an anomally detection project involved in international, weapons deals for a non-profit C4ADS - Detecting Diversion (signed non disclosure).
+- collaborated on an anomally detection project involving international weapons deals, among other foreign military transactions.
+Details of the project and findings are the property of non-profit C4ADS - Detecting Diversion (signed non-disclosure).
-- deployed a web app called [Deforestation Dashboard](https://deforestationdashboard.netlify.com/map-view) that uses Python to analyze World Bank data.
-The app uses Folium to generate heatmaps for a linear regression model built in scikit-learn.
+- deployed a web app and [Deforestation Dashboard](https://deforestationdashboard.netlify.com/map-view) that uses Python to predict global deforastation for the next decade.
+Regression models generated and tested in scikit-learn, maps made using Folium.
 - submitted my [capstone project](/capstone) for graduate school.
-I generated 5k+ randomized portfolios composed of the most bullish tech stocks of the S&P 500 in 2019.
-Preprocessed and normalized financial data, to calculate efficient frontier.
+It generates 5k+ randomized portfolios composed of the S&P 500's most bullish tech stocks in 2019.
+Preprocessed and normalized financial data, to calculate an efficient frontier.

 **Data Science Toolkit:**
 - Programming and statistical computing in Python